 That makes the above summary 100% complete.

 There, you’ve created a positive first impression.
 Kudos!

 Let’s now move towards your resume experience.

-Your experience should be tailored to the job description.
+You should tailor your experience to the job description.

 Note that the hiring manager will look for certain key factors in your resume;

 - Sales figures and no. of closed deals

 - Whether you represent your company to the clients on your own

 - Make cold calls and write emails and reach out to clients on daily-basis

 - You have client servicing experience